undftdcreed/2048/README.md

 -Htmls
 -CSS
 -Javascript
+-i dropper tool for coloring

 Future Enhancements
 -smoother way to slide and animation wise (maybe making the board an absolute object and the tiles relative) -better gameover pop up alert
 -styled way better with a more round and friendlier UI

+Difficulties
+-Had an issue with readme posting messing with the index.html -